OSUGliders/gliderfs/organization.md

 We break things down this way because gliders require special treatment.
 The data processing pipeline for gliders is being unified across gliders and projects.

-*What is `grg/` for?* It is for raw data, processed data, project-related metadata, and the code required to generate processed data from raw data.

-*What is `grg/` not for?* It is not for personal analysis projects.

-This is what the top level might look like:
+This is what the top level looks like:
 ```
 .
 ├── projects        # All project directories